 Disciplinary action will be based upon the nature and severity of the matter and on general principles of fair treatment.
 Disciplinary actions will take into account the effect of the conduct on members of the campus community, the interests of the university, the potential safety to the campus community, the student's disciplinary history, and/or whether disciplinary actions such as warnings or loss of privileges are likely to change the student's conduct.
 While every attempt will be made to fairly and consistently administer its disciplinary procedures, NEIT will also seek to be responsive to the facts and circumstances of each individual case.
-Some disciplinary actions may be more punitive than others due to the seriousness of the offense.
+Some disciplinary actions may be more punitive than others due to the seriousness of the offense and/or due to the number of previous offenses.

-Any student who feels he or she was unfairly disciplined or dismissed may petition the Executive Vice President in writing as published in the Appeals Process section set forth below.
+Any student who feels they were unfairly disciplined or dismissed may petition the Executive Vice President in writing as published in the Appeals Process section set forth below.
 The student's petition must be made within 7 business days of receiving the disposition of the student's violation.